Northborough's Sea Dog Steak & Ale closed down rather abruptly in December, and not long after it had filmed a show with the Food Network.

 The description on the Food Network's website: "Sea Dog Steak & Ale, in Massachusetts, is looking for an executive chef who can create cutting-edge "gastro pub" cuisine.
 Chef Anne Burrell brings in four candidates who are tested on creating a dish for a beer pairing and making a gastro pub dish using live lobster.
 The two remaining chefs are each given the opportunity to run the restaurant for an evening: One chef has to trash an entire dish while the other has trouble taking control of the kitchen."

-As for the status of the Sea Dog, Operations Manager Mike Minichello visited the Board of Selectmen last month to ask for the approval of a "non-use" of its liquor license.
+of its liquor license.
 The status, he said, would give management time to re-evaluate the Sea Dog, and quite possibly open under a new name, a new brand and a new approach.

 We're not sure what that means for the chef who "gets the job" on Anne Burrell's show.